uptonking/note4yaoo/note-web-optimization-render-performance.md

 - 60fps and Device Refresh Rates
   - Most devices today **refresh their screens 60 times a second**.
   - If there’s an animation or transition running, or the user is scrolling the pages, the browser needs to match the device’s refresh rate and put up 1 new picture, or frame, for each of those screen refreshes
-  - Each of those frames has a budget of just over 16ms (1 second / 60 = 16.66ms).
+  - Each of those frames has a budget of just over 16ms (1second/60 = 16.66ms).
   - In reality, however, the browser has housekeeping work to do, so all of your work needs to be completed inside 10ms.
-  - When you fail to meet this budget the frame rate drops, and the content judders(抖动) on screen.
+  - When you fail to meet this budget, the frame rate drops, and the content judders(抖动) on screen.
   - This is often referred to as jank(卡顿)
 - There are areas you have the most control over, and key points in the pixels-to-screen pipeline
-  1. Trigger visual change by js or css.
+  1. Trigger visual change by js or css
     - Typically JavaScript is used to handle work that will result in visual changes, whether it’s jQuery’s animate function, sorting a data set, or adding DOM elements to the page.
-    - It doesn’t have to be JavaScript that **triggers a visual change**, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.
+    - It doesn’t have to be JavaScript that triggers a visual change, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.
   2. Style calculations
-    - It is the process of **figuring out which CSS rules apply to which elements based on matching selectors**, for example, `.headline or .nav > .nav__item`.
+    - It is the process of **figuring out which CSS rules apply to which elements based on matching selectors**
+    - for example, `.headline or .nav > .nav__item`.
     - From there, once rules are known, they are applied and the final styles for each element are calculated.
   3. Layout/Reflow
     - Once the browser knows which rules apply to an element, it can begin to calculate how much space it takes up and where it is on screen.